darrylwongqz/Chat-with-PDF-AI/README.md

   - Set up status page for transparency

 By addressing these considerations, Chat with PDF AI can scale effectively to handle enterprise-level workloads while maintaining performance and controlling costs.

-## 💳 Testing Pro Account

-To test the Pro account upgrade functionality without using a real credit card:

-1. Navigate to the upgrade page in the application
-2. Click on the "Upgrade to Pro" button
-3. Use the following test credit card details provided by Stripe:
-   - Card Number: `4242 4242 4242 4242`
-   - Expiration Date: Any future date (e.g., 12/34)
-   - CVC: Any 3 digits (e.g., 123)
-   - Name and Address: Any values

-This will simulate a successful payment and upgrade your account to Pro status in the test environment.
-The test card will not incur any actual charges.

-Note: For testing other scenarios (like declined payments), you can use different [test card numbers provided by Stripe](https://stripe.com/docs/testing#cards).

 ## 📄 License